heremaps/msdkui-ios/Documentation/API_Reference/Intro.md

 - You can find various _examples_ and _code snippets_ accompanying the Developer's Guide on GitHub, plus a more complex and fully functional _demo app_.

 ## Get in Touch
 We are happy to hear your feedback.
 Please [contact us](https://developer.here.com/contact-us) for any questions, suggestions or improvements.
-Thank you for your using the HERE Mobile SDK UI Kit.
+Thank you for using the HERE Mobile SDK UI Kit.